callmenoodles/livelayer/README.md

 ```
 ---
 > [!TIP]
-> If you have a multi-monitor setup and launch Live Layer with your compositor, it's possible they don't detect the monitor at first, thus rendering the wallpaper on a different monitor.
+> If you have a multi-monitor setup and launch Live Layer with your compositor, it's possible it doesn't detect the monitor at first, thus rendering the wallpaper on a different monitor.
 In this case, chain the `livelayer` command with `sleep`:
 > ```
-> $ sleep 2; livelayer /path/to/wallpaper
+> $ sleep 2; livelayer /path/to/wallpaper.html
 > ```

 ### Output to Specific Monitor